If you’re starting your search for the market’s best dividend stocks, I have a suggestion:

 - Be in the S&P 500.

 - Have a yield greater than 1.5%, to ensure they’re better than the overall market.
-Most of the stocks on here are around 2% or higher.
-(And if that’s too low a yield for you, I suggest you instead check out our list of high-yield dividend stocks, which have payouts of 5%-plus.)
+Most of the stocks on this list yield more than 2%, some north of 3%,and one yields more than 5%.
+(If that’s too low a baseline yield for you, I suggest you instead read our list of high-yield dividend stocks, where 5%-plus yields are the norm.)

 - Have an earnings payout ratio below 70%.
 This is a generally safe level where there’s still at least some room for dividend growth, and the lower the payout ratio, typically the more growth potential there is.
 (Note: Free cash flow payout ratio is an even better metric, but screening data for this tends to be unreliable.)